 Spend your nights in personal interpretations of the usual hotel concept.
 Journalist Marianne Lie Berg, a highly respected contributor to Norwegian media when it comes to design and architecture with a fresh twist, will help you make your holiday even more special.
 Start planning your trip to some of Norway’s new, cheerful one-of-a-kind dwellings.

 In the middle of Norway, in the county of Trøndelag, you will find Stokkøya sjøsenter designed by the architect firm Pir II arkitekter.
-The rooms are spread out in a fan formation, creating a modern take on the classic cabin feeling.
+The individual rooms are placed together to form a fan shape in order to create a social vibe and a modern take on the classic cabin feeling.

 The use of materials and colours are playful and form a surprisingly uplifting addition to the otherwise dramatic palette of the surrounding landscape.